submariner-io/submariner-website/src/content/community/releases/_index.en.md

   queries.
 * Sockets from the host are mounted through their parent directory, which ensures that the sockets themselves aren't replaced by directories
   (which prevents OVN components from starting).
 Additionally, stray directories are cleaned up at startup.
-This fixes the known issue with upgrades involving OVN, as documented in the known issues section for v0.16.0.
+This fixes the known issue with upgrades involving OVN, as documented in the known issues section for v0.16.0

+**Note**: this version replaces v0.16.1.

 ## v0.15.3 (November 3, 2023)